 Lastly, going to the hospital for treatment shows that the injuries you suffered were severe and came from the crash.
 If you do not go to the hospital then try to sue for injuries, the defendant will likely argue that the injuries could not have been that serious if you did not go to the hospital.
 If you waited a day or longer to seek medical care, the defendant could also argue that you received the injury after the accident and tried to pass it off as coming from the crash.
 Going to the hospital right after the crash helps you prove the injury was indeed severe and that it did indeed come from the crash.

 Call Our Fayetteville, AR Car Accident Injury Lawyer Today

-  If you or a loved one was injured in a car crash in Arkansas, it is vital to get the medical attention you deserve.
+If you or a loved one was injured in a car crash in Rogers, AR or other Arkansas city, it is vital to get the medical attention you deserve.
 If your medical care leads to expensive medical bills and other damages, filing a lawsuit for your injuries may be the best way to get the compensation you need.
 Call Ken Kieklak, Attorney at Law, to discuss your injury case and set up a free legal consultation.
-Our Fayetteville personal injury lawyer may be able to take your case and file a lawsuit on your behalf to get you the compensation you need.
-Call us today at (479) 439-1843.
+A Fayetteville AR personal injury lawyer may be able to take your case and file a lawsuit on your behalf to get you the compensation you need.
+Call us today at (479) 316-0438.